SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-04.md

 To mitigate the impact of convergence problems and avoid improper block, future intra-domain SAV mechanisms MUST carefully consider the factors that may affect the convergence performance.

-# Incremental/Partial Deployment Considerations
+# Incremental/Partial Deployment Considerations {#sec-incre}
 Although an intra-domain network mostly has one administration, incremental/partial deployment may still exist due to phased deployment or the limitations coming from multi-vendor supplement.
 In the phased deployment, it is RECOMMENDED that the edge routers connected to same subnet can be upgraded together so that the complete source prefixes of the subnet can be obtained by other routers.
 For example, in {{fig-use-case1}}, Router1 and Router2 can be upgraded together so that the two routers can obtain complete SAV-specific information about Subnet1 and generate accurate SAV rules.

 As described in {{sec-arch-agent}}, the architecture can adapt to the incremental/partial deployment scenario.
 Under incremental/partial deployment, if complete SAV-specific information is unavailable, SAV rules can be generated by combining available SAV-specific information and local routing information.

 The implementation of Validation Entity is RECOMMENDED to support flexible validation modes such as interface-based prefix allowlist, interface-based prefix blocklist, and prefix-based interface allowlist {{I-D.huang-savnet-sav-table}}.
 The first two modes are interface-scale, and the last one is device-scale.
-Under incremental/partial deployment, the device of Validation Entity SHOULD take on the proper validation mode according to the deploying of Source Entities.
+Under incremental/partial deployment, the Validation Entity SHOULD take on the proper validation mode according to the deploying of Source Entities.
 For example, if Validation Entity is able to get the complete set of legitimate source prefixes arriving at a given interface, interface-based prefix allowlist can be enabled at the given interface, and false positive will not exist.

 In addition, the SAV filtering at the router can be also performed incrementally.
 The router can first take conservative actions on the validated data packets.
 That is to say, the router will not directly discard packet with an invalid result in the beginning of deployment.
 It can conduct sampling action for measurement analysis at first, and then conducts rate-limiting action or redirecting action for packets with invalid results.
 These conservative actions will not result in serious consequences under false positive validation results, while still providing protection for the network.
 Finally, filtering action is enabled only after confirming that there are no false positives.

-# Security Considerations
+# Security Considerations {#sec-security}
-In many cases, an intra-domain network can be considered as a trusted domain.
-There will be no threats within the domain.
+Typically, routers in an intra-domain network can trust each other beacuse they would not compromise intra-domain control-plane architectures and protocols.

-However, in some other cases, devices within the domain do not trust each other.
+However, in some unlikely cases, some routers may do harm to other routers within the same domain.
 Operators SHOULD be aware of potential threats involved in deploying the architecture.
-Typically, the potential threats and solutions are as follows:
+Some potential threats and solutions are as follows:

 - Entity impersonation.
   - Potential solution: Mutual authentication SHOULD be conducted before session establishment between two entities.